 Camphene Terpene: Benefits, Effects, Dosage, & More

-Camphene is a monoterpene found in camphor, pine, fir, cannabis, cypress, spruce, citronella, neroli, ginger, rosemary, cistus, sage, and valerian.
+Camphene is a monoterpene found in camphor, pine, fir, cannabis, cypress, spruce, citronella, neroli, ginger, rosemary, cistus, sage, valerian, and more.

 Monoterpenes are highly volatile and prone to oxidation, insoluble in water, and more common than you might think.